tnscorcoran/GuiseAI-Openshift/Readme.md

 8. Test
    1. Delete the app
    2. oc delete all -l app=guiseai
-   3. See in Argo cd UI that the components are reployed immediatly
+   3. See in Argo cd UI that the components are redeployed immediatly
+   4. Try with both self heal enabled and disabled.
+      1. With disabled, since service is not deployed, the route deployed will break
+      2. With enabled, route will be exposed automatically once service is up